Today the best players in the world tee off in the tournament considered by some to be golf’s “5th major” and I can’t wait to watch it.

 For me, good golf is all about a consistent, positive process.
 Every shot should feel the same no matter what the situation and that’s what a good routine does.
 However difficult the shot, develop a really strong process and focus on it before and after every shot.

 Here’s what the player’s will need to go through this weekend before playing shots such as the 17th, and I highly recommend you do the same.

 The island green at TPC Sawgrass is completely exposed meaning the wind is a big factor.
 Just as you need to consider factors such as how the wind and lie of the ball will affect the shot, making sure this is factored into the shot selection is huge.
 Making this determination will allow you pick a very precise target to aim at.

 Once the player has factored in the wind and determined the target, it’s time to get really connected with it.
 This involves visualization – seeing in your mind’s eye exactly how the ball will move in the air and land at the target

 With their practice swings, the players will be feeling that particular shot they’re about to hit.
 Most won’t be thinking about anything technical.
 At this time, you’re absorbing as much information about the look and feel of the shot so you can play it with your subconscious.

 Those moments before hitting the shot are about reinforcing those decisions you’ve made, not having any doubt.
 You need to commit to the shot and trust your swing.
-I would suggest using confidence triggers which I cover in my mental game training program.

 Swing aggressively with no technical thoughts